Creating a consistent look and feel with layouts¶

 file in the folder

-contains placeholders which should be replaced by content of the
+contains placeholders that should be replaced by the content of the

 use case of the ViewHelper

 <f:render section="..." /> as

 <html> <!-- ... --> <body> <h1>Blogging with Extbase:</h1> <f:render section="main" /> <h6>This is the footer section</h6> </body> </html>